GFionaIgnacio/Ignacio_Spotify/README.md

 plt.show() # Show the plots
 ```
 <img width="904" alt="Screenshot 2024-11-04 at 12 41 47 AM" src="https://github.com/user-attachments/assets/007b6283-ec92-4835-b6d2-3b9352d6ba3a">

+#### Tracks Released by Month:

+###### The bar chart reveals monthly trends, with January having the highest number of releases, followed by May.
+These months show noticeably more frequent releases compared to others, suggesting a potential preference for new releases at the start of the year.

 ### Genre and Music Characteristics